The Eco-Friendly Kitchen: 5 Sustainability Hacks You'll Love

 Paper towels are central to a clean kitchen.
 But while their convenience is unparalleled, they're not worth the waste.
-The EPA reports that the U.S. generates 3.8 million tons of tissue and paper towel waste in just a year.
+The EPA reports1 that the U.S. generates 3.8 million tons of tissue and paper towel waste in just a year.
 Because paper towels aren't recyclable, they go straight to a landfill, where they break down into methane—a greenhouse gas with 23 times the potency of carbon dioxide.
 We can start to remedy these staggering numbers if we swap for a reusable paper towel roll.
 Made out of materials like cellulose and cotton, these towels can be reused and eventually composted.

 Choose a biodegradable sponge, and replace weekly.

-Research has proved that bacteria rendezvous on the kitchen sponge more than anywhere else in our home, so it's recommended to change out sponges once a week.
+Research has proved2 that bacteria rendezvous on the kitchen sponge more than anywhere else in our home, so it's recommended to change out sponges once a week.
 Bravo if you're already thinking about waste.
 To keep things clean and wasteless, choose a cellulose or organic cotton sponge—both of which are biodegradable.
 Instead of microwaving your sponge (which doesn't really work), you can simply machine-wash cotton sponges.
 Seems rational.

 Compost to make a difference with your food waste.

 We could go on about the benefits of composting, but here's the bottom line.
 Hard as we try to reduce it, food waste is a natural byproduct of being a human.
 Food scraps that go in the garbage, and then landfills, generate methane (again, not our friend).
-Composting reduces the overall impact of food waste while nourishing the soil for other green endeavors like gardening.
+Composting reduces the overall impact of food waste3 while nourishing the soil for other green endeavors like gardening.
 And pro tip: When we compost, our trash doesn't get smelly so quickly.